ajeetchouksey/blog/_posts/2025-07-13-Supercharging_Code_Reviews.md

  [![GitHub Repo](https://img.shields.io/badge/GitHub%20Repo-View%20Code-blue?logo=github)](https://github.com/ajeetchouksey/ajch_agenticdevops/tree/main/ai-agents/codequality_agent)

- 🧠 Supercharging Code Reviews with AI for Strategic Impact

 At the heart of every successful software initiative lies the balance between speed and quality.
 As market demands accelerate and consumer expectations evolve, delays in release cycles can translate directly into lost opportunity and revenue. **Traditional manual code reviews—while essential for quality and security—often become bottlenecks, stretching timelines and diverting skilled architects from high-value tasks.**

 As a cloud engineer and solution architect, I’ve witnessed how extended pull request reviews can introduce friction and oversight—critical architectural or compliance issues slipping through, leading to avoidable rework and project delays.